 Problem 2 (10pts).
 Installing ROS2.
-You should install ROS Groovy (Groovy is one of the releases).
-I would either recommend installing Ubuntu 12.04 natively on your computer and then install ROS or you can download the virtual machine image from the top of the http://www.ros.org/wiki/ROS/Installation page.
-Make sure that you install Groovy as I will assume you are using this version of ROS throughout this assignment and course.
+You should install ROS Indigo (Indigo is one of the releases).
+I would either recommend installing Ubuntu 14.04.2 natively on your computer and then install ROS or you can do all of this inside of a virtual machine such as VirtualBox (open source) or VMWare (free to CoE students or the free vmware-player can be used).
+VMWare is slightly preferred as VitualBox occasionally has had bugs that make it difficult to use with the radios we will use in this class.
+Make sure that you install Indigo as I will assume you are using this version of ROS throughout this assignment and course.